-Telemedicine is not an entirely new concept in Canada — essentially, it means that you can receive care remotely through electronic and telecommunication technologies.
-These paid services can be through video conferencing or digital messaging, but it all has to happen in real time.
+Telemedicine is not an entirely new concept in Canada — essentially, it means that you can receive care remotely through electronic and telecommunication technologies (in simple terms, through your phone or computer).
+These paid services can be through video conferencing or digital messaging, but it typically has to happen in real time.

 With Felix, a telemedicine provider, you receive care asynchronously.
-This simply means you and a doctor don’t need to be in the same place at the same time.
-The Felix model provides you the freedom to reach out whenever is convenient for you — whether it’s on the streetcar, lying in bed at 2 a.m., or during a quick lunch break.
+This simply means you and a healthcare practitioner don’t need to be in the same place at the same time.
+The Felix model provides you the freedom to reach out via secure messaging whenever is convenient for you — whether it’s on the streetcar, lying in bed at 2 a.m., or during a quick lunch break.

 The field of telemedicine has changed drastically since its inception.
 It was only about fifty years ago that a few hospitals started experimenting with telemedicine to reach patients in remote locations.
 But with the rapid changes in technology over the last few decades, telemedicine has transformed into a complex integrated service used in hospitals, homes, private physician offices, and other healthcare facilities.

 Telemedicine was originally created as a way to treat patients who were located in remote places, far away from local health facilities or in areas with shortages of medical professionals.
 While telemedicine is still used today to address these problems, it’s increasingly becoming a tool for convenient medical care.
 Today’s connected patient wants to waste less time in the waiting room at the doctor, and get immediate care for minor but urgent conditions when they need it.

 This expectation for more convenient care, combined with the ever growing burden on medical professionals (especially primary care providers) have led to the rise of telemedicine as an increasingly trusted means of accessing healthcare.